wp-plugins/continuous-announcement-scroller/readme.txt

 To see my all plugin : [click to go](http://www.gopiplus.com/work/2010/09/04/continuous-announcement-scroller/) More info : [click to go](http://www.gopiplus.com/work/2010/09/04/continuous-announcement-scroller/)

-Version 4.0
-Admin security option included ( Only admin user can see this plugin)

 == Installation ==

 **Installation Instruction & Configuration**